jacobsky/apparently-typing/static/blog/20251024-Hypermedia.md

 The declarative nature of the syntax allows for simple directives to be embedded that enable rich interactivity for the web at minimal cost.
 To be honest, it's just about the perfect extension to HTML for _most_ applications, though you may need another library like alpine.js or hyperscript to get more clientside interactivity (such as animations and such)

+I think that the biggest point that I adore about HTMX is that the design philophy is "Build your webapp without it first, then sprinkle it in where you need additional client side reactivity.

 #### Datastar

 While HTMX is rooted in a desire for the simplicity of the past, Datastar is firmly rooted in the modern web as a fullstack framework that you can leverage for a modern feeling web app with the simplicity of HTMX.